-Last week I wrote about how culture often tricks us so that we assume our lifestyle values encompass the essence of the Christian faith.
-I concluded with Romans 12: 1-2 that states,
+Culture often tricks us so that we assume our lifestyle values encompass the essence of the Christian faith.
+Romans 12: 1-2 states,

 I call upon you, therefore, brethren, through the compassions of God, to present your bodies a sacrifice—living, sanctified, acceptable to God—your intelligent service; and be not conformed to this age, but be transformed by the renewing of your mind, for your proving what is the will of God—the good, and acceptable, and perfect.

 Paul understood that culture can trick us and therefore he placed an emphasis upon training his mind toward the thoughts of God.
 He knew that he could not be like the writer of Ecclesiastes who said,

 So I turned my [mind] to understand, to investigate and to search out wisdom and the scheme of things and to understand the stupidity of wickedness and the madness of folly.
 (Ecclesiastes 7:25)

 Paul had also heard how the Lord Jesus Christ had rebuked Peter.
 In Matthew 16:23, Jesus turned and said to Peter,